fbpx

 After the introduction of the America Invents Act (AIA) and the shift from first to invent to the first inventor to file, there are considerable changes in patent law.
 While the virtual definition remains the same, there are quite a few changes that are introduced after the passage of AIA, which is summarized as follows:

-• If the invention in question was described in a patent issued anywhere in the world more than 12 months prior to a US application being filed, then no patent can be obtained.
+• If the invention in question was described in a patent issued anywhere in the world more than 12 months before a US application being filed, then no patent can be obtained.

-• If the invention in question was described in a printed publication published anywhere in the world more than 12 months prior to a US application being filed, then no patent can be obtained.
+• If the invention in question was described in a printed publication published anywhere in the world more than 12 months before a US application being filed, then no patent can be obtained.

-• If the invention in question was publicly used in the US more than 12 months prior to a US application being filed, then no patent can be obtained.
+• If the invention in question was publicly used in the US more than 12 months before a US application was filed, then no patent can be obtained.

-• If the device, machine or compound in question was offered for sale in the US more than 12 months prior to a US application being filed, then no patent can be obtained.
+• If the device, machine, or compound in question was offered for sale in the US more than 12 months before a US application was filed, no patent can be obtained.

 How To Do Prior Art Search Yourself?

-By now, you must be having a solid understanding of what can be considered as prior art, what does and does not qualify as evidence in court post-AIA, some solid reasons why you should absolutely get a prior art search conducted, and how much it would cost you – based on the complexity of your invention – if you choose to go with a professional to get the search conducted.
+By now, you must have a solid understanding of what can be considered prior art, what does and does not qualify as evidence in court post-AIA, some solid reasons why you should absolutely get a prior art search conducted, and how much it would cost you—based on the complexity of your invention—if you choose to go with a professional to conduct the search.

-Now, a lot of people would like to conduct a prior art search by themselves to save some money.
-Though less recommended, going the DIY way has its own set of pros including getting a grasp of inventions out there that would help you develop a better business plan, and could even help you refine your invention to cover any additions/modifications in your invention.
+Now, many people would like to conduct a prior art search by themselves to save some money.
+Though less recommended, going the DIY way has its own set of pros, including getting a grasp of inventions out there that would help you develop a better business plan and could even help you refine your invention to cover any additions/modifications.
 However, it’s not as easy as it sounds.

-Searching for prior art requires a search on different databases to find whether someone else has already described an idea similar to yours.
-A search strategy is required to be formulated for a prior art search at the beginning using either a keyword search, name search, classification search or a citation search, or a combination thereof.
+Searching for prior art requires searching different databases to find whether someone else has already described an idea similar to yours.
+A search strategy must be formulated for a prior art search at the beginning using either a keyword, name, classification, citation search, or a combination thereof.

-In the keyword search, all of the main features of the invention are recognized and then keywords and their related synonyms are determined from the key features of the creation to formulate search strings to run on patent and non-patent databases.
+In the keyword search, all of the invention’s main features are recognized, and then keywords and their related synonyms are determined from the key features of the creation to formulate search strings to run on patent and non-patent databases.

-In addition, patent classes, applicants, and inventors that are similar to the field of the invention need to be recognized and used in the search strings to further the search strategy.
-To choose the most relevant prior arts, all of the search results must be manually analyzed.
+In addition, patent classes, applicants, and inventors similar to those in the invention field must be recognized and used in the search strings to further the search strategy.
+All search results must be manually analyzed to choose the most relevant prior arts.

-Now there could be thousands of search results based on your search string and it is difficult to read through each of them.
+There could be thousands of search results based on your search string, and it is difficult to read through each of them.
 What could one do in that case?

-There’s an easy way to do it – You can screen the results at multiple levels.
-In the first level of screening, only the title and abstract of the search results can be read, and after shortlisting the relevant-sounding ones, the second level of screening can be done to figure the most relevant to your invention.
+There’s an easy way to do it—you can screen the results at multiple levels.
+In the first level of screening, only the title and abstract of the search results can be read.
+After shortlisting the relevant-sounding ones, the second level of screening can be done to determine which are most relevant to your invention.
 Once most of the relevant prior arts have been shortlisted, their citations can be verified to find out more results around the shortlisted ones.

 For the sake of simplicity, let us condense all the above knowledge into few pointers for your later perusal along with some database suggestions.